canonical/charmed-openstack-upgrader/docs/how-to/plan-upgrade.rst

                 Upgrade 'keystone-ldap' to the new channel: 'victoria/stable' Upgrading all applications deployed on machines with hypervisor.
             Upgrade plan for 'az-1' to 'victoria'
+                Disable nova-compute scheduler from unit: 'nova-compute/0'
                 Upgrade software packages of 'nova-compute' from the current APT repositories Upgrade software packages on unit 'nova-compute/0'
-                Refresh 'nova-compute' to the latest revision of 'ussuri/stable' Change charm config of 'nova-compute' 'action-managed-upgrade' to True Upgrade 'nova-compute' to the new channel: 'victoria/stable' Change charm config of 'nova-compute' 'source' to 'cloud:focal-victoria' Upgrade plan for units: nova-compute/0
+                Refresh 'nova-compute' to the latest revision of 'ussuri/stable' Change charm config of 'nova-compute' 'action-managed-upgrade' to 'True' Upgrade 'nova-compute' to the new channel: 'victoria/stable' Change charm config of 'nova-compute' 'source' to 'cloud:focal-victoria' Upgrade plan for units: nova-compute/0
                     Upgrade plan for unit 'nova-compute/0'
-                        Disable nova-compute scheduler from unit: 'nova-compute/0'
                         Verify that unit 'nova-compute/0' has no VMs running ├── Pause the unit: 'nova-compute/0'
                         ├── Upgrade the unit: 'nova-compute/0'
                         ├── Resume the unit: 'nova-compute/0'
                 Enable nova-compute scheduler from unit: 'nova-compute/0'
                 Wait for up to 1800s for model 'test_model' to reach the idle state Verify that the workload of 'nova-compute' has been upgraded on units: nova-compute/0 Remaining Data Plane principal(s) upgrade plan
             Upgrade plan for 'ceph-osd' to 'victoria'
-                Verify that all 'nova-compute' units had been upgraded Upgrade software packages of 'ceph-osd' from the current APT repositories Upgrade software packages on unit 'ceph-osd/0'
+                Verify that all 'nova-compute' units has been upgraded Upgrade software packages of 'ceph-osd' from the current APT repositories Upgrade software packages on unit 'ceph-osd/0'
                 Change charm config of 'ceph-osd' 'source' to 'cloud:focal-victoria'